+On March 26, Gen. Ahmed Gaid Salah, chief of staff of the Algerian People's National Army, called for the implementation of Article 102 of the constitution.
+This is the first step in the process to install an interim government should the president be deemed incapacitated.
 By invoking Article 102, the army chief is setting in motion a Constitutional Council review of ailing President Abdel Aziz Bouteflika's physical ability to govern.
-If the Constitutional Council meets, the reviewing body will have to make a recommendation to the Algerian parliament, and if the Constitutional Council determines that the president is incapacitated, both chambers of parliament must assemble to vote on subsequent steps.
+The reviewing body will have to make a recommendation to the Algerian parliament, and if the constitutional council determines that the president is incapacitated, both chambers of parliament must assemble to vote on subsequent steps.
 A two-thirds majority is required by law to remove the president....